mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 - **Result**: Did a [waitlist](https://hitthefrontpage.com/#section-sign-up) instead of selling a partial course.
 - **Grade**: N/A

 I decided to hold off on selling the new course.
-I initially thought I'd offer the new version saying that it was incomplete but the 2020 recordings were still available.
-Then I realized that it's hard to execute that in a clean way.
+I initially thought I'd offer the new version and advertise the course as discounted for early access while I work on it but offer the old 2020 recordings in the meantime.
+I realized that it's hard to package that in a clean way.

-I might not finish the course by the time my wife goes into labor.
-I want to take a few months of paternity leave without feeling like I owe students the rest of the material they purchased, so now there's [a waitlist](https://hitthefrontpage.com/#section-sign-up) for the course launch.
+I might not finish the course by the time my wife goes into labor, and I want to take a few months of paternity leave when the baby arrives.
+I don't want to feel like I owe students the rest of the material they purchased while I'm on leave, so I decided to offer [a waitlist](https://hitthefrontpage.com/#section-sign-up) instead of a pre-order.

 ## Improvements in recording videos

-The biggest challenges in recording videos for a course are all the friction involved in recording and all the disruptions that can prevent me from recording.

-I need an uninterrupted block of 60-90 minutes, I need to look presentable on camera, and I need it to be quiet outside my office.
-There are a lot of things that can come up that prevent me from recording, so I've been working on reducing the friction to start a recording session and obstacles to capturing good video.
+When I'm recording videos for my course, there are a lot of things that can interrupt a recording session or prevent me from recording at all.
+I've been working on reducing the friction to recording so that I can start recording more quickly and make myself less vulnerable to interruptions.

 ### Get a desk tripod